vatsalmehta2001/ancient-script-decoder/README.md

 streamlit run app.py
 ```

-The application will be available at `http://localhost:8501`.
+The application will open in your web browser, allowing you to:
+1. Upload images containing hieroglyphs
+2. View real-time predictions with confidence scores
+3. Explore the top predictions for each symbol

 ### Advanced Model Training